alisaifee/flask-limiter/doc/source/index.rst

 Decorators
 ----------
-Each route can be decorated to override the global rate limits set in the extension.
-The two decorators made available as instance methods of the :class:`Limiter` instance are
+The decorators made available as instance methods of the :class:`Limiter` instance are

 .. _ratelimit-decorator-limit: